JohanFernstrom/PuttPals/README.md

 - 🏆 Calculate points based on player performance
 - 📈 Display standings, best results, and round statistics
 - 📱 Responsive design for mobile and desktop
-- 🌙 Dark mode UI for better visibility
-- ⚡ Hot reloading for development
+- 🌓 Toggle between dark and light themes
+- 🎨 Modern UI with animations and transitions
+- 💯 Position highlighting and ranking visualization
+- 📱 Fully responsive design for all device sizes
-- 🔄 Real-time data from Google Sheets
+- ⚡ Real-time data from Google Sheets

 ## Getting Started